cognitedata/reveal/documentation/docs/migration-guide.md

 ---
 id: migration-guide
-title: Migrating from previous versions
+title: Migrating from Reveal 3 to 4
 hide_title: true
 description: This page describes the differences between Reveal 3 and 4.
 ---

-import { DemoWrapper } from '@site/docs/components/DemoWrapper';

 This document is an overview of some important differences between Reveal 3.x and Reveal 4.x.